Toyota’s, Nissan’s global sales fall short of Volkswagen’s

 The numbers released Wednesday underscore intense competition among the automakers.

 U.S. automaker General Motors Co. was the No. 1 selling automaker for more than seven decades before losing the title to Toyota in 2008.
-Its sales have shrunk in recent years.
+Its sales have shrunk in recent years, and the Detroit-based automaker is no longer really a contender in what is turning out to be a three-way race.

+Nissan, Japan’s second biggest automaker, has recently been rocked by a scandal, after the arrest in November of Carlos Ghosn, the executive sent in by Renault to lead Nissan for two decades.

+The allegations against him center around financial misconduct, such as underreporting compensation from Nissan and having Nissan shoulder investment losses.
+Ghosn has said he is innocent.